Kyries Hebert

-Kyries Hebert (/ˈkaɪrɪs ˈeɪbɛr/ KY-riss-_-AI-bair; born October 9, 1980) is an American former professional football player who was a linebacker and safety.
+Kyries Hebert (/ˈkaɪrɪs ˈeɪbɛr/ KY-riss-_-AI-bair; born October 9, 1980) is an American former professional football player who was a safety for the Cincinnati Bengals of the National Football League (NFL).
 He was originally signed by the Minnesota Vikings as an undrafted free agent in 2002.
 He played college football at Louisiana-Lafayette.
-In the NFL Hebert has been a member of the Houston Texans and Cincinnati Bengals.
-In the CFL he has also been a member Winnipeg Blue Bombers, Hamilton Tiger-Cats, and Montreal Alouettes.
+Hebert also played linebacker in the Canadian Football League (CFL).

-Early years
+Early life

 Hebert attended Eunice High School in Eunice, Louisiana and was a letterman in football, basketball, and track & field.
 In track & field, he set the school record in the high jump.

 College career

 He attended college in Lafayette, Louisiana where he was a standout defensive back for the University of Louisiana at Lafayette Ragin' Cajuns.
 In each of his three seasons between 1999 and 2001 he led the team in tackles made.
 He also played in every game during this period.

 Professional career

 Minnesota Vikings

 In April 2002, Hebert signed with the Minnesota Vikings.
 He was released in September at the end of training camp.